Blogs | Health Tips

 Can I still more overseas?

-That doesn’t mean that having a chronic condition should preclude any ambition to live abroad – far from it.
+Managing a long-term condition doesn’t mean that you should preclude any ambition to live abroad – far from it.
 However, the awareness of any issue will call for some detailed research in advance to ensure that there is an adequate support structure ready and waiting.

 Likewise, it doesn’t automatically follow that developing a chronic condition will necessitate an early return – with excellent local facilities, treatments and available medication often available at reasonable prices.